scidex/imu-vibration-itr-maximization/README.md

 Now connect the third and fourth motors analogously to the second one.
 Don't forget to set the correct pins in the decoding.ino file!

 4. Set an IP-address which is not yet occupied in the local WLAN network.
-Di this in the encoder.ino file.
+Do this in the encoder.ino file.

 5. Run the decoder.ino file after the encoder has been pushed to the device.